 The Conveyancing Process Explained for Buyers

-Buying a home is one of the most significant financial decisions you’ll ever make, which is why it’s important to know all of the steps involved in the buying journey, including conveyancing.
-Within this article, we aim to provide a conveyancing timeline, so you know what the process involves and a time frame for completion too.
+Buying a home is one of the most significant financial decisions you’ll ever make, which is why it’s important to know all of the steps involved in the buying journey, including the conveyancing process.
+Within this article, we aim to provide a conveyancing timeline, so you know what the process involves and a time frame for completion, too.

 What is conveyancing?

-The conveyancing process involves legally transferring home ownership from a seller to you as a buyer.
-Conveyancers and conveyancing solicitors are in charge of this legal transfer and home buyers pay for this part of the buying process to be handled.
+The house conveyancing process involves legally transferring ownership of a home from a seller to you, the buyer.
+Conveyancers and conveyancing solicitors handle this legal transfer, and home buyers must pay for this part of the buying process.

 What does a conveyancer do?

-There will be a conveyancer for both the buyer and the seller, in this instance, we’ll go through what happens from a buyer’s perspective.
+There will be a conveyancer for both the buyer and the seller, in this instance, we’ll go through what happens in the conveyancing process from a buyer’s perspective.

 Checks documentation

-The buyer’s conveyancer will check a draft of the contract and read through all forms and documents needed, such as the property information form.
-The buyer’s conveyancer will also check the mortgage offer and advise how much stamp duty must be paid.
+The buyer’s conveyancer will check a draft of the contract and read through all the required forms and documents, such as the property information form.
+The buyer’s conveyancer will also review the mortgage offer and advise how much stamp duty must be paid.

 Conducts conveyancing searches

-Searches are a standard part of the conveyancing procedure where checks on the local authority, environment and more are undertaken.
+Searches are a standard part of the conveyancing process, where checks on the local authority, the environment, and more are undertaken.
 These reviews uncover any issues that could potentially cause problems down the line for a buyer.

-If any issues or questions arise, it is up to a buyer’s conveyancer to contact the seller’s conveyancer for information.
-Once all enquiries and searches have been completed, the buyer’s conveyancer writes up a property report with all information about the property included for the buyer to sign.
-Following this, the buyer will pay a deposit for their new home.
+If any issues or questions arise, it is up to the buyer’s conveyancer to contact the seller’s conveyancer for information.
+Once all enquiries and searches have been completed, the buyer’s conveyancer writes up a property report containing all information about the property for the buyer to sign.
+Deposit funds are then provided in readiness for the exchange of contracts.

 House completion date

-After the conveyancers have agreed on a completion date, contracts are signed making the sale legally bound.
+After the conveyancers have agreed on a completion date, contracts are signed, making the sale legally binding.
 Compared to buying an older home, it is more difficult to give a specific date for when a new build will be ready if it is not yet built.
 Because of this, it is common to exchange contracts “on notice” while setting a “long stop date”.

-What this means is that the builder anticipates the home will be ready to move into at some point prior to the “long stop date” and when the build is nearer completion they will do what is called “serving notice” which is normally a period of 10 days from the notice date which will be the date you can complete the sale and move in.
-Long stop dates vary from 2 to 6 months depending on what stage of construction your new home is at.
+What this means is that the builder anticipates the home will be ready to move into at some point prior to the “long stop date”, and when the build is nearer completion, they will do what is called “serving notice”.

 Acts on your behalf

-Before the case is closed, the buyer’s conveyancer will pay Stamp Duty Land Tax on behalf of the buyer, register the change of ownership with the Land Registry, send title deeds to your mortgage lender and then provide you with a bill for outstanding costs.
+Before the case is closed, the buyer’s conveyancer will pay Stamp Duty Land Tax on behalf of the buyer, register the change of ownership with the Land Registry, register ownership and the lender’s charge with HM Land Registry and then provide you with a bill for outstanding costs.

 How long does conveyancing take?

-Conveyancing takes place once the offer on your future house has been accepted and it finishes when the purchase has been fully completed.
-Conveyancing with no chain, such as buying a new home like ours at County Town Homes, is a quicker process and could take around 6 weeks.
-However, if there are several other sales involved in the chain, the process can be considerably longer with delays up to 6 months being possible.
+The conveyancing process begins once the offer on your future house is accepted, and it finishes when the purchase is fully complete.
+Conveyancing with no chain, such as buying a new home like ours at County Town Homes, is a quicker process and could take as little as 6 weeks.
+However, if there are several other sales involved in the chain, the conveyancing timeline can be considerably longer, with delays of up to 6 months possible.

-Read our blog on how long it takes to buy a house to see where conveyancing comes in the whole process.
+Read our blog on how long it takes to buy a house to see where conveyancing fits into the whole process.

 Advice for the conveyancing process

-- Look around when choosing your conveyancer so that you ensure you’re employing someone reputable who is up-to-date with the latest conveyancing technology.
+- Look around when choosing your conveyancer to ensure you’re employing someone reputable and up-to-date with the latest conveyancing technology.

 - If you are buying a new build home, it is helpful to choose a conveyancer with a specialism in new build properties.

-- Provide all of the necessary documents quickly to speed up the process, such as ID, proof of address and mortgage details.
+- Provide all necessary documents quickly to speed up the conveyancing process, such as ID, proof of address and mortgage details.

 - Communicate with your conveyancer regularly to find out where they are up to in the process.